mai-gh/aliexpress-stockwatch/readme.md

 ## CLI utility to watch stock levels of a listing on aliexpress

-Uses [puppeteer](https://pptr.dev/) as a headless borwser to run necessary front end javascript to obtain relevant data.
+Uses [puppeteer](https://pptr.dev/) as a headless browser to run necessary front end javascript to obtain relevant data.

 ---